 Depending on the prevailing situation; itinerary can be modified to some extent after consulting with your guide.
 However, the date of trek completion should always coincide with the original itinerary.
 You should keep in mind that this is an adventure trip into

 the remotest region, where many unforeseen events may contribute to the need for a change in itinerary.
 In such cases, we or your guide will suggest the best alternative similar to your original.

-All visitors except the Indian nationals must hold passport and valid visa.
-Visa can be obtained nearest at the Nepalese diplomatic missions and consulates abroad.
+All visitors except the Indian nationals must hold a passport and valid visa.
+Visa can be obtained nearest to the Nepalese diplomatic missions and consulates abroad.
 Visa is also issued at the entry points.
-It can be extended at the Department of Immigration, Bhrikutimandap, and Kathmandu.
-Children under 10 years need not pay any visa fee.
+It can be extended to the Department of Immigration, Bhrikutimandap, and Kathmandu.
+Children under 10 years need not pay any visa fees.

 People willing to get entry Visa at the airport or any of the land entry points are required to fill a visa form with passport photograph.
 So, please download form immigration. for more details, please visit: http://www.nepalimmigration.gov.np/page/tourist-visa

 * Visa extension fee for 15 days or less is the US $ 30 or equivalent convertible currency and visa extension fee for more than 15 days is US$ 2 per day * Tourist visa can be extended for a maximum period of 150 days in a single visa year (January – December).